Medical expert of the article

 - intravenous drug addiction;

-- pain that increases or does not subside at rest;
+- pain that increases or does not subside with rest;

 - fever or constitutional symptoms:

-- coagulopathy-thrombocytopenia, the use of anticoagulants (the possibility of developing retroperitoneal, epidural hematoma, etc.);
+- coagulopathy-thrombocytopenia, use of anticoagulants (possibility of development of retroperitoneal, epidural hematoma, etc.);

 - metabolic bone disorders (eg, osteoporosis):

-- a significant trauma (a fall from a height or a severe bruise in a young patient, a fall from the height of his own growth or a weight increase in an elderly patient with a probable osteoporosis).
+- significant trauma (a fall from a height or a severe bruise in a young patient, a fall from standing height or lifting something heavy in an elderly patient with probable osteoporosis).

-- the presence of pain in the lower back, increasing at night, while lying on the back, not weakening in any position;
+- the presence of pain in the lower back, which intensifies at night, when lying on the back, and does not subside in any position;

-- suspicion of the presence of horse tail syndrome or compression of the spinal cord (disorders of urination and defecation, impaired sensitivity in the perineum and movements in the legs);
+- suspicion of cauda equina syndrome or spinal cord compression (urination and defecation disorders, impaired sensitivity in the perineum and movement in the legs);

 - pulsating formation in the abdominal cavity;